Capture of East India Company ship Nautilus

-The capture of East India Company brig Nautilus took place on 30 June 1815.
-Although part of the Anglo-American War of 1812, it took place long after the war ended, as the commander of the United States Sloop of war USS Peacock was unaware that the war had ended six months earlier.

-The British commander of Nautilus hailed that the war was over but refused to haul down his flag and Peacock opened fire, killing and wounding several of the crew of Nautilus, which then surrendered.
-Once Nautiluss commander provided proof that the war had ended, the Americans released the brig and its crew.
-This was the last action of the war.
+The capture of East India Company ship Nautilus was a single-ship action which took place on June 30, 1815 as part of the War of 1812.
+It occurred during the third voyage of United States Navy sloop-of-war USS Peacock under the command of Master Commandant Lewis Warrington.
+Though the conflict had ended six months earlier thanks to the Treaty of Ghent, a fact which Warrington knew about, he attacked the East India Company brig HCS Nautilus after its commander, Charles Boyce, refused to strike his colours.
+Peacock opened fire, inflicting several casualties on the crew of Nautilus and forcing her surrender, though Warrington released the brig after Boyce provided documents pertaining to the treaty.
+The action was the last military engagement of the conflict.

-Prelude
+Background

-Towards the end of 1814, the Americans were gathering a squadron in New York, under Commodore Stephen Decatur, which was intended to disrupt British merchant shipping in the Indian Ocean.
+Towards the end of 1814, the Americans were gathering a squadron in New York, under Commodore Stephen Decatur, which was intended to attack British merchant shipping in the Indian Ocean.
 On 14 January 1815, Decatur took advantage of a blizzard and left harbour in the frigate USS President, while the blockading squadron of the Royal Navy had been blown off station.
 However, the President went aground on the bar at the harbour mouth.
 When it was eventually floated off, the damaged frigate encountered the returning British squadron and was captured.

 The remaining vessels of Decatur's squadron (the sloops of war USS Peacock, commanded by Master Commandant Lewis Warrington, and USS Hornet and the brig tender USS Tom Bowline) were not aware of the President's fate.
 On 22 January, a strong north-westerly gale blew up and the three American vessels sortied in thick weather the next day.
 They reached open sea despite the British blockaders being plainly in sight as the Americans passed the bar.

 The three American vessels made for a pre-arranged rendezvous with the President at Tristan da Cunha.
 Hornet became separated from the other two vessels during the voyage.
 Peacock and Tom Bowline reached Tristan da Cunha on 18 March but were driven off by a gale.
 They returned on 23 March to find that in their absence the Hornet had arrived, and had engaged and captured HMS Penguin.
 Penguin was too badly damaged to be repaired and was later set on fire.
 Tom Bowline was sent to Rio de Janeiro as a cartel with Penguin's crew.

 After waiting in vain for the President until 15 April, Hornet and Peacock set out together for the Indian Ocean.
 On 27 April, they encountered the British ship of the line HMS Cornwallis, which they at first mistook for a valuable East Indiaman.
 When they realised their mistake, the American ships split up to escape.
 Cornwallis pursued the slower Hornet, which evaded capture only by jettisoning all guns and small arms, most of the stores, and even substantial parts of the sloop's structure.